SouhaHmamed/Final-Project/README.md

 In the ``game2048.cpp`` we did the implementation of functions:

-1- ``Pos EmptyPos()``: Choose randomly a position in the board to show tiles when the position is empty.
+1- ``Pos EmptyPos()``: Randomly choose a position in the board to show tiles when the position is empty.

 ```cpp
 Pos game2048::EmptyPos()